Falling Down (Lil Peep and XXXTentacion song): Background

 "Falling Down" was originally recorded as "Sunlight on Your Skin" during a London studio session between iLoveMakonnen and Lil Peep as part of the collaboration project Diamonds.
 The producer claimed the lyrics "Let's watch the rain while it's falling down" was described that at the time Lil Peep recorded the song, it was pouring outside.
 On November 15, 2017, Lil Peep died from an accidental Fentanyl–Xanax overdose, leaving the project unfinished.
 It was later omitted when the project released in 2018.
 The song was played on livestream by iLoveMakonnen following his death and then was uploaded to YouTube as a snippet, where XXXTentacion heard it.

 XXXTentacion had not met iLoveMakonnen in person, but he did once speak with him over the phone in late 2016 when he was in prison dealing with aggravated battery charges.
 XXXTentacion contacted iLoveMakonnen and recorded a verse over Makonnen's in tribute of Lil Peep.
 X is quoted as saying that if he had seen the better side of Peep before he died then they would have been good friends.
 XXXTentacion was murdered on June 18, 2018.

 Release and promotion

 The original version of the collaborative song featured singer iLoveMakonnen (left).
 The final version featured rapper and singer XXXTentacion (right).

 The song was released on September 19, 2018, after a long delay, being announced by Lil Peep's and XXXTentacion's mothers.
 XXXTentacion's mother, Cleopatra Bernard, uploaded the preview on Instagram, captioning it with "From Peep's mom and I" with Makonnen claiming it was the mothers' wishes.
+"Sunlight on Your Skin" was also released as a single on September 27, 2018.